- Brand name

 - suffer from epilepsy (seizures, convulsions), have had a stroke, or have kidney or liver disease;

 - have arrhythmias (fast or irregular heartbeats).
 LOXIP may increase the risk of arrhythmias, especially in the elderly or patients with low potassium levels;

 - have previously taken corticosteroids.
 You may be at increased risk of swelling of the tendons.
 Symptoms include pain, tenderness and sometimes restricted movement;

 - have myasthenia gravis, a condition where the muscles become weak.
 LOXIP can worsen the symptoms of this condition; or

 - have a history of tendon disorders with the use of quinolones (e.g. moxifloxacin, norfloxacin, nalidixic acid).

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking LOXIP.

 Tell your doctor if you are taking any other medicines, including those that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines may be affected by LOXIP.
 These medicines include:

-- duloxetine, a medicine used to treat depression and stress urinary incontinence
+- duloxetine, a medicine used to treat depression, anxiety, and nerve pain in people with diabetes;